ray-project/ray/doc/source/ray-observability/getting-started.rst

 .. note::

-  The following functionality requires the Prometheus and Grafana setup.
-See :ref:`Configuring and Managing the Dashboard <observability-configure-manage-dashboard>` to learn how to set up Prometheus and Grafana.
+  The metrics view required the Prometheus and Grafana setup.
+See :ref:`Configuring and Managing the Dashboard <observability-visualization-setup>` to learn how to set up Prometheus and Grafana.

 Open the Grafana UI with the button in the Dashboard.
 The Grafana UI provides additional customizability of the charts.